sparkinson/B2C-CustomDomain/README.md

 # B2C-CustomDomain
 Custom Domains for Azure AD B2C using Azure AppServices via URL rewrite rules

+A descriptive text about how to configure this can be found here [http://www.redbaronofazure.com/?p=7685](http://www.redbaronofazure.com/?p=7685) but if you just want to try it out, you can follow the steps below.

 1. Deploy an Azure AppService website
 OS = Windows
 Runtime stack = ASP.NET v4.7